-As with recovery time, we find that the portfolio effects generated in systems with density dependent straying are qualitatively similar to systems with constant straying, however there are some important quantitative differences.
+As with recovery time, we find that the portfolio effects generated in systems with density-dependent straying are qualitatively similar to systems with constant straying, however there are some important quantitative differences.
 First, the PE associated with the high-density (low m*) population is the same as that for a system with a constant m (figure [fig:thetaPE]b).
 As such, the difference in m* among low- and high-density populations appears to matter less than the straying generated by the high-density population.
 However, as m* increases, we observe a higher PE than that generated by systems with constant m.
 This higher PE at increased m* is mirrors recovery times that are also lower than those observed for systems with constant m (figure [fig:relax]).
 Together this suggests that although density-dependent straying does not appear to change the ‘dynamic landscape’ in our minimal model, we do find evidence that it can promote robustness, particularly when populations are low and straying is correspondingly high.

-(d) Distance dependent straying and habitat heterogeneity We have so far treated Δθ and m as independent parameters, however we may also assume that if environmental heterogeneity increases with distance, the rate of straying may be expected to decline given that individuals will stray less into distant habitats.
+(d) Distance dependent straying and habitat heterogeneity We have so far treated Δθ and m as independent parameters, however we may also assume that if environmental heterogeneity increases with distance, the rate of straying may be expected to decline with habitat heterogeneity, given that individuals will stray less into distant habitats.
 If we incorporate this interdependence of m and Δθ, low rates of straying correspond to mixing dissimilar (distant) populations, and high rates of straying would correspond to mixing similar (nearby) populations.

 We find that alternative stable states now appear at low straying rates, which corresponds to greater Δθ.
 As the straying rate increases, a single stable state emerges.
 As before, the portfolio effect is higher in the alternative stable state regime, with a sharp decline in the PE as the straying rate becomes larger (figure [fig:mtheta]a).
 This is in accordance with intuition as increasing straying rates mean that two very similar populations are mixing, such that the strength of selection on recruitment is lessened.